uplinkhq/docs/docs/freelancers/referring-a-client.md

 ## **Why is it a flat sum instead of a percentage of the revenue the new client will bring in?**

-One the one hand, [since our commission for a placement is paid over the course of 6 months](our-commission.md), the freelancer who referred the client would have to wait a long time to receive the reward.
+One the one hand, [since our fee for a placement is paid over the course of 6 months](our-fee.md), the freelancer who referred the client would have to wait a long time to receive the reward.
 And on the other hand, if we managed to place a freelancer with the client but the project was cancelled early, our revenue and thus a percentages reward might be very low.
 For those reasons we decided to make the reward a flat sum.

 ## **Why do you limit the payout period to six months?**